-A bright, refreshing salad that only takes about 10 minutes to make.
-A healthy and delicious way to take advantage of all the in-season citrus this winter!
+Make this bright and refreshing Citrus Avocado Salad for a colorful lunch, dinner, or side!
+It only takes about 10 minutes and is a healthy and delicious way to take advantage of all the in-season citrus this winter!

 All my citrus-loving friends gather round!
 This one’s for you.